FAQs – Frequently Asked Questions

 STEP 3a: For auditory analysis (with the ear alone), matching features in the questioned and identified speech samples are correlated.

-STEP 3b: For acoustic analysis (with measurements using computer), voices are measured for fundamental frequency and other features (as appropriate), and modelled for statistical comparison.
+STEP 3b: For acoustic analysis (with measurements using computer), voices are measured for fundamental frequency and other features (as appropriate), and modeled for statistical comparison.

-It takes a couple days to deal with the analysis of a telephone call or a hold up.
-And we require a couple weeks’ notice normally to schedule work.
+It takes a couple days to deal with the analysis of a short audio recording with a reference sample.
+And we normally require a couple weeks’ notice to schedule work.

 The process for determining authorship is much the same in principle as in speaker identification.
-We read, annotate the text, and correlate features: this means identifying and matching style markers (i.e., defining characteristics of an individual’s writing style), of which there are over 200 recognized in the forensic linguistics literature.
+We read and annotate the text(s), and correlate features: this means identifying and matching style markers (i.e., defining characteristics of an individual’s writing style), of which there are over 200 are recognized in the forensic linguistics literature.
+These can be analysed statistically to model the author habits and quantify similarity across reference texts.

 Language Intelligence has worked with a variety of different state and federal agencies.
-Some agencies we have worked with are: New South Wales Police, Western Australia Police, South Australia Police, Victoria Police, Federal Police, Defence Science and Technology Group, Counter Terrorism and Special Tactics Command.
+These include New South Wales Police, Western Australia Police, South Australia Police, Victoria Police, Federal Police, Defense Science and Technology Group, Counter Terrorism and Special Tactics Command.
+We have also assisted private counsel in legal cases.

 One of the most interesting parts about this line of work is the diversity of events and the conduct of participants observed in the recordings.
 The most positive experience is when we can help solve a crime.
 Two downsides of this line of work are that 1) we often deal with recordings of distressing or traumatic events, and 2) occasionally we are unable to get a positive result.

-What steps should someone aspiring to work in a similar line of work in written and spoken language analysis take?
+What steps should someone aspiring to work in forensic linguistics take?
+Video

 Do Language Intelligence work on music and song plagiarism?

 Potentially.
 Dr Sidwell has been approached on multiple occasions but has yet to pursue specific cases.
-Music and song plagiarism is a problematic area in that the information structure of music and song is not as complex as other media.
+Music and song plagiarism is a problematic area in that the information structure of music and song is not as complex as other media, and a certain amount of copying of style/content is acceptable.
 Language Intelligence is willing to work on cases pertaining to this topic on a case-by-case basis.

-Language Intelligence is open to working anywhere.
-To date, principle business has been within Australia, but one job has been completed for a private agency based in Malaysia.
+Language Intelligence is open to working with agencies and individuals internationally.
+To date, the principle business has been within Australia, although we have done some limited international work.